-If you're not aware, there is a Slack workspace for computer science students here at PSU.
+There is a Slack workspace for Computer Science students here at PSU.
 If you haven't already, create a Slack account, join the workspace at https://pdx-cs.slack.com and add the course channel linked on the course web page.
 All course communication will be done through this platform; check the pinned section for important updates.
 Note that the course has a corresponding webpage for more permanent information.
-You can contact the professor via Direct Message

 We'll be using GitLab for the course's source control.
 Create an account via Google using your